internetstaff/ec2-snapshot/README.md

 This script will create a snapshot for every volume in an EC2 account that meets the criteria:

-   1. Is "in-use" (attached)
+   1. Is "in-use" (attached) AND
+   2. Is attached to a running instance AND
-   2. Is a system volume (/dev/sda1) OR
-   3. Has a tag named "SNAPSHOT"
+   2. Is a system volume (/dev/sda1) OR has a tag named "SNAPSHOT"
-   4. Is attached to a running instance

 This is because generally extra attached volumes are things we may not want to snapshot, like a database.
 However, some things are, so to avoid snapshotting very large database or other